negarbaharmand/negarspages/_posts/2023-10-25-spring-data.md

 ```

 The method name findByFirstName precisely corresponds to the firstName attribute in the Student entity.
 Spring Data JPA understands this naming convention and generates SQL queries accordingly.
 In this case, it would create a query to retrieve students whose first name matches the provided value.
 The magic lies in the naming convention!
-The method name reflects your query's criteria precisely, allowing you to express your data retrieval needs in a clear and concise manner.
+The method name reflects the query's criteria precisely, allowing us to express our data retrieval needs in a clear and concise manner.

-Using this naming convention not only makes your code more readable but also reduces the need for writing explicit query statements or SQL code.
-Spring Data JPA takes care of the translation from method names to SQL queries, making your coding journey much more straightforward.
+Using this naming convention not only makes the code more readable but also reduces the need for writing explicit query statements or SQL code.
+Spring Data JPA takes care of the translation from method names to SQL queries, making the coding journey much more straightforward.